Skip to main content

 Update your DNS settings

-1. Log in to your domain registrar account.
+1. Return to your domain registrar account.
 (This is the company you registered your domain with.)

-2. Find the area in your domain registrar’s dashboard that allows you to manage your DNS settings.
+2. Find the area in your domain registrar’s dashboard where you manage your DNS settings.

 If you can’t find your DNS settings or create records, reach out to your domain registrar’s support team for help connecting your domain to Bolt.